 These important advances have made aEEG not only a viable option for private practitioners, but also useful and beneficial.
 To understand how aEEG fits well into private practice, it’s first helpful to recognize some of the clinical success aEEG has demonstrated throughout its development.

-In a 2012 study published in Seizure, it was cited that clinical diagnosis of epilepsy was inaccurate up to 30% of the time, with common misdiagnosis of syncope or psychogenic non-epileptic attacks (due to uncertain or immediate access to trained epileptologists).
+In a 2012 study published in Seizure – European Journal of Epilepsy, it was cited that clinical diagnosis of epilepsy was inaccurate up to 30% of the time, with common misdiagnosis of syncope or psychogenic non-epileptic attacks (due to uncertain or immediate access to trained epileptologists).
 The limitation is often the lack of extended EEG recordings to support the correct diagnosis.
 “The utility of prolonged outpatient ambulatory EEG” further noted that the International League Against Epilepsy recommends long-term EEG in cases of diagnostic uncertainty, as well as cases of confirmed epilepsy when necessary to confirm the epilepsy syndrome, and to document the electro-clinical basis of seizures prior to surgery.